 We also had to bow upon meeting someone else to establish respect.
 Depending on the age of the person the bow had to be bigger or smaller.
 For example, to greet an elder person you probably want to bow deeply.
 I know this is also common place in countries like Japan, but every country is different and shows respect differently.

 My tip would be get acquainted with the customs of the country you are going to, especially around respect, before you actually get there so you don’t accidentally offend anyone.
 And obviously be prepared to integrate and adapt your behaviour to their cultural customs and norms, so you become more open minded and grow more as a person!

-Thank you Andrea!
+Thank you Andrea for sharing your experience as a TEFL teacher abroad in Thailand!
 Merry travels and happy teaching!

 To read more wonderful stories, check this blog or this video!